The Future of SEO: Where We’re Headed

 Implementing precise SEO techniques so that search engines pick your webpage as the most relevant for a query is not a common skill for many.

-But buckle up, because the future of SEO will be even more involved.
+But buckle up because the future of SEO will be even more involved.

 What Recent Google Moves Indicate

-Here’s a quick overview of the most immediately significant Google updates and how they impact near-future SEO strategy …
+Here’s a quick overview of the most immediately significant Google updates and how they impact near-future SEO strategy.

-E-A-T and site architecture.
-Expertise, authoritativeness and trustworthiness are concepts from Google’s Search Quality Evaluator Guidelines.
+Experience, expertise, authoritativeness and trustworthiness are concepts from Google’s Search Quality Evaluator Guidelines.
 We can learn a lot about how Google views quality from these guidelines and apply that to SEO strategies, one of which is site-wide content architecture known as SEO siloing.
 This technique helps your website show expertise at the site level.
 Not only that, but it creates a good user experience, which Google cares about.

-Page experience and page performance.
 The Page Experience ranking update creates a signal that combines ranking factors we’ve already been optimizing for with new ranking factors called “core web vitals.”
 Each factor has its own set of technical requirements to ensure a webpage performs well for its visitors.
 Understanding the metrics for each of these factors and meeting the thresholds will take work for most websites.
 We have a great free e-book on this: get it here.

-We must look at these signals and forecast what search will be like in two years with a goal to get there first.
+We must look at these signals and forecast what the search will be like in two years with a goal to get there first.
 This is the future of SEO.

 If you’re looking for SEO solutions and would like help, request a free quote today.